 And yes, I also don’t understand why the hell they went through so many years of releasing the movies in standard format instead of widescreen when the source is widescreen.
 All it does is make more problems for them.

-That in itself dropped this movie down a couple of decimal points for me.
 It was probably fixed in future releases, if there were future releases, but the fact that this was greenlit for release on VHS and/or DVD and TV release once upon a time with these issues intact is enraging to me.
-Pure laziness.

 Music: The music was great, though I do miss the OP.
 The lack of music at numerous moments was also a welcome change of pace.
 The ED is really nice, though the in-movie version will never sound not-silly to me.
 When May does it alone, it’s not too bad, but when they all did it it was hard to keep focus on the sad Jirachi departure because ech.